hazem33/Lane_detection/README.md

 ## Steps to Run
+1-Run the main file

-1-Enter 0 for normal mode, 1 for debugging mode
+2-Enter 0 for normal mode, 1 for debugging mode

-2-Enter 0 for image, 1 for video
+3-Enter 0 for image, 1 for video

-3-Enter image/video complete path
+4-Enter image/video complete path